esl/MongooseIM/doc/developers-guide/domain_management.md

 Result codes:

-* 204 - updated.
+* 204 - Domain was successfully updated.
-* 403 - the domain is static, or the service is disabled.
+* 403 - Domain is static, or the service is disabled.
-* 404 - domain not found.
+* 404 - Domain not found.
+* 500 - Other errors.

 ## Command Line Interface